 Combined Loading

-The case of combined axial and bending loading is treated as an eccentric axially loaded joint, and dealt with in Clause 8.
-A method is given in Clause 9 to deal with combined axial and shear loading which is assumed to be the most frequently encountered.
+The case of combined axial and bending loading is treated as an eccentric axially loaded joint, and dealt with in Section 8.
+A method is given in Section 9 to deal with combined axial and shear loading which is assumed to be the most frequently encountered.

 Dynamic Loading

-In all but exceptional cases the working load on the joint will be dynamic.
+In all but exceptional cases the working load on the joint is dynamic.
 This is dealt with in more detail in each section, as appropriate.
 However, it is recommended that the engineer, at an early stage in the design process, is aware of the influence of varying external joint loads on the loads transmitted by the fastener and at the clamped interface.
 Reference is therefore made to Section 7.4, which discusses the force ratio.

 Thermal Loading